Welds in drawings

 Weld solids can be shown as outlines or paths, with or without hidden lines.

-In the first example, the welds on the right and in the middle are drawn with outlines and own hidden lines.
-The weld on the left shows the weld path and hidden lines:
+In the first example, the welds on the right and in the middle have outlines and own hidden lines.
+The weld on the left shows the path and hidden lines:

 The second example is a cross-section of the structure.
-The welds on the left and in the middle are drawn with outlines, and the weld on the right shows the path.
-The weld dimensions have been added manually.
+The welds left and in the middle have outlines, and the weld on the right shows the path.
+The welds have manual dimensions.